standardnotes/docs/docs/self-hosting/configuration-options.md

 -`AUTH_SERVER_URL`: url to the Auth service.
 Default value should be kept.

-### Disabling new user registrations

-This features will soon be deprecated in favor of Auth service.
-For now it is configurable in both Syncing Server JS and Auth.

-- `DISABLE_USER_REGISTRATION`: disable the option to allow new user registrations on the server.

 ### Emails

 - `EMAIL_ATTACHMENT_MAX_BYTE_SIZE`: Amount of bytes allowed for daily email backup attachments.